-Short Annapurna Base Camp Trek key Highlights: Highlights
+Short Annapurna Base Camp Trek Highlights: Highlights

 Short Annapurna Base Camp Trek Introduction: Overview

-The Short 8-day Annapurna Base Camp Trek delivers an unforgettable Himalayan experience, blending majestic peaks, vibrant culture, and diverse landscapes.
+The Short Annapurna Base Camp Trek delivers an unforgettable Himalayan experience, blending majestic peaks, vibrant culture, and diverse landscapes.
 To begin with, the journey starts with a private drive from Pokhara to Nayapul (1,070m), the official starting point.
 Upon arrival, trekkers cross a suspension bridge and enter Birethanti village, a lively checkpoint where permits are verified.

 From Birethanti, the trail ascends gradually through scenic farmlands and traditional villages.
 Next, trekkers reach Tikhedhunga.
 Afterward, a steep climb up the well-known stone staircase leads to Ulleri (2,050m).
 This charming Magar village offers beautiful views of Annapurna South (7,219m) and Hiunchuli (6,441m).

-Moreover, dense rhododendron forests, oak trees, and lively bamboo groves dominate the path.
+Moreover, dense Rhododendron forests, oak trees, and lively bamboo groves dominate the path.
 As the trail meanders forward, trekkers arrive at Ghorepani (2,860m), a vibrant hub filled with colorful tea houses.
 Here, many enjoy warm fires, local hospitality, and prepare for the iconic sunrise hike.

 At dawn, a short but steep walk leads to the famous Poon Hill (3,210m) viewpoint.
 When the sun rises, it unveils a breathtaking panorama of Annapurna I (8,091m), Dhaulagiri (8,167m), Machapuchare (Fishtail Mountain, 6,993m), Nilgiri (7,061m), and Gangapurna (7,455m).
 Consequently, photographers capture golden peaks glowing against the clear sky.